Meet Tom Corkery

 MCC offers traditional liberal arts curriculum, as well as the vocational/technical programs that have historically been the cornerstone of community college programs.

-Traditional liberal arts-inspired associates degrees mirror the first two years of general education at a four-year college, making it easy to transfer.
+Traditional liberal arts-inspired associate degrees mirror the first two years of general education at a four-year college, making it easy to transfer.

 6. Ease into the Workforce